rehierl/node-tree-outliner/03-3-seq-concat.md

 * `x` represents the concatenation operator
 * synonymous - concatenate, add, append
+* `X` represents the Cartesian product operator

 clarification

-* operators that are missing need to be thought of as being defined in a similar fashion
+* `x` and `X` operator definitions that are missing are thought of as being defined in a similar fashion

 clarification